Hoshea, aka. Joshua: Name Changed but Message Unchanged

 A LEGACY OF REDEMPTION

 P grew up hearing stories of his grandfather, a respected tribal chieftain known for his leadership.
-But what truly shaped their family’s story was his grandfather’s encounter with Jesus—made possible through Bible translation.
+But what truly shaped their family’s story was his grandfather’s encounter with Jesus—made possible through Bible translation, a testimony similar to others shared in Impact Stories.

 Hearing God’s Word in his own language led P’s grandfather to embrace Jesus as his Savior, planting seeds of transformation within the family.